instedd/surveda/docs/cloud-instance-setup.md

 1. **Add the instance as a Host in the new Environment** In your Rancher Environment, go to Infrastructure -> Hosts, Add Host.
 Copy the `sudo docker ...` command from step 5 & run it on the instance.
 Go to Hosts and you should see it in a few moments.

-1. **Add a Janitor stack**
+1. **Add the Janitor & Memory Limiter stacks**
   Go to Rancher, add a new stack from Catalog.
 Search for Janitor, pick the latest template version.
 Leave every parameter as is, launch.
+Repeat, but search for the Memory Limiter catalog.

 1. **Create NFS file system**
   Go to EC2, create a new Security Group `surveda-xx-nfs` on the `surveda-xx-vpc` with a single incoming rule allowing NFS (TCP 2049) from the `surveda-xx-host` security group Source.